Gustav Davidson

-Gustav Davidson (December 25, 1895 in Warsaw, Poland – February 6, 1971 in Santa Cruz, United States) was an American poet, writer, and publisher.
-He was one time secretary of the Poetry Society of America.
+Gustav Davidson (December 25, 1895 – February 6, 1971) was an American poet, writer, and publisher.
+He was a one-time secretary of the Poetry Society of America.

 Biography

 Gustav Davidson was born on December 25, 1895, in Warsaw, Prussia (now Poland).
 In the wake of anti-Jewish pogroms in Prussia, his family fled to the United States, settling in New York City in 1907.
 Davidson received bachelor's and master's degrees at Columbia University in 1919 and 1920 respectively.
 He worked for the Library of Congress between 1938 and 1939 and became executive secretary of the Poetry Society of America from 1949 to 1965 (after which he was elected executive secretary emeritus).

 A Dictionary of Angels

 He is today best remembered as the author of A Dictionary of Angels, Including the Fallen Angels (1967), a popular work detailing the types of angel classes and their roles.
 This was a popularised compendium of angelology from Talmud, kabbalah, medieval occult writers, gothic grimoires and other sources.
 He also wrote articles, such as on encounters with angels, in the parapsychological Tomorrow magazine of medium Eileen J. Garrett.